ravinrabbid/DonCon2040/README.md

 - Controller emulation mode
 - LED brightness
-- Trigger thresholds and scale level
+- Trigger thresholds
+- Hold Time
 - Enter BOOTSEL mode for firmware flashing

 Those settings are persisted to flash memory if you choose 'Save' when exiting the Menu and will survive power cycles.